Predicting Stellar Rotation Periods Using XGBoost: Results

-Overall, the interval-based accuracy increases with the error tolerance, \ie when we are willing to accept larger errors.
-We find that \begin{enumerate*}[label=(\roman*), font=\itshape] \item it is possible to identify two groups of models, mainly in the lowest error tolerance regime: the first, composed of DS0, DS1, and DS2, with lower accuracies; and the second, containing the remaining models, with higher interval-based accuracies; \item there is a slight improvement in the accuracies of DS1 over DS0, \ie when we remove the rotation period predictors, especially for error tolerances above \qty{7}{\percent}; \item DS2 performs slightly worse than DS0; \item DS1 always performs better than DS2, \ie there is no apparent performance advantage to running an initial selection of variables beyond the natural reduction in training time; \item there is a noticeable increase in performance when potentially problematic targets, \ie stars with rotation periods above \qty{45}{\day} and below \qty{7}{\day}, are removed, especially for lower error tolerances; and \item the performance increases further when only the 34 most important predictors are used to train the models, with the interval-based accuracy always remaining above \qty{90}{\percent}. \end{enumerate*}
+Overall, DS0 stands out from the other models, and the interval-based accuracy increases with the error tolerance, \ie when we are willing to accept larger errors.
+We find that \begin{enumerate*}[label=(\roman*), font=\itshape] \item upon the exclusion of DS0, it is possible to identify two distinct groups of models: the first, composed of DS1, DS2, and DS7, with lower accuracies; and the second, containing the remaining models, with higher interval-based accuracies; \item particularly within the lowest error tolerance regime, there is a discernible enhancement in the accuracies of DS2 over DS1 and DS7 over DS2, \ie when we run an initial selection of variables, as described in \cref{sec:data-engineering}, and reduce the set of predictors to the most relevant ones; \item overall, DS1 is the model with the worst accuracy; \item in the highest tolerance regime, DS4 reaches values that are comparable to those of DS0; \item DS7 consistently outperforms DS1 and DS2; \item there is a noticeable increase in performance when potentially problematic targets, \ie stars with rotation periods above \qty{45}{\day} and below \qty{7}{\day}, are removed, especially for lower error tolerances; and \item the performance increases further when only the 28 most important predictors are used to train the models, with the interval-based accuracy always remaining above \qty{87}{\percent}. \end{enumerate*}

-The adjusted-R$^2$ measured on the testing set was always equal to or greater than \qty{95}{\percent}.
-The model with the best goodness of fit measured by this metric was DS5 with \qty{98}{\percent}, followed by DS6 with \qty{97}{\percent}.
-These values seem to indicate a slightly greater ability of the predictors to explain the variability of the response when stars with short rotation periods (less than \qty{7}{\day}) are used to train the model.
+The adjusted-R$^2$ measured on the testing set was always equal to or greater than \qty{94}{\percent}.
+The model with the best goodness of fit measured by this metric was DS3 with \qty{96}{\percent}, followed by DS5 with \qty{95}{\percent}.
+These values seem to indicate a slightly greater ability of the predictors to explain the variability of the response when stars with short rotation periods (less than \qty{7}{\day}) are kept in the data set used to train the model.
 When compared with the corresponding unadjusted coefficients of determination, these $R_\text{adj}^2$ values were all of the same magnitude within each model, with differences typically to the third decimal place.